Put a Skilled and Trial-Proven Attorney in Your Corner

-- Up to 20 years in prison; and/or
+- Maximum sentence of 20 years in prison; and/or

-If the alleged offense affected a financial institution or occurred in relation to, or involved any benefit authorized, transported, transmitted, transferred, disbursed, or paid in connection with, a presidentially declared major disaster or emergency, a conviction is punishable by:
+When alleged mail fraud offenses affect a financial institution or occur in relation to, or involve any benefit authorized, transported, transmitted, transferred, disbursed, or paid in connection with, a presidentially declared major disaster or emergency, then a conviction becomes punishable by:

-Alleged offenders can also be ordered to pay restitution to all alleged victims in addition to any fines.
+In addition to imprisonment and fines, alleged offenders can also be ordered to pay restitution to all alleged victims.

 The Hoffman Firm Mail Fraud Legal Counsel